vybeauregard/Yii2-angular/README.md

         }
     });
 ```
+You'll notice in the template definition of each of these directives we use double curly brace notation.
+This tells angular we want to access a property of our `cupcake` object, as defined by our controller.

 Now that we have all of these extra JS files, we need to tell Yii to load them when the app is requested.

 `assets/AppAsset.php`